deis/postgres/README.md

 $ make deploy
 ```

 Which will deploy the component to kubernetes.
-After a while, you should see a few pods up with one
+After a while, you should see one pod up with one
 running:

 ```
 NAME                  READY     STATUS    RESTARTS   AGE deis-database-6wy8o   1/1       Running   0          32s
-deis-database-rh00d   0/1       Running   0          32s
 ```

-You can then query these images as you would with any other Kubernetes pod:
+You can then query this pod as you would with any other Kubernetes pod:

 ```
 $ kubectl logs -f deis-database-6wy8o